sinclairzx81/magnum/readme.md

 ##### view.html
 Inside view.html, we inheriate from layout.html with the import keyword.
 Inside view.html, we define sections for header and body.
 Note that the default content for the footer not overridden.
+If the child template does not override a parents section, the parents section will be used instead.

 ```html
 @import 'layout.html'